ecilasun/tinysys/README.md

 ## APU
 Audio processing unit.
 Handles RAW audio outputs, and also manages 44/22/11KHz stereo playback and double-buffer handling of RAW audio.

-## DMA
-Direct memory access unit.
-Used to copy blocks of memory within memory address space, and won't DMA between or from other devices.
-It can optionally ignore zeros on input data, and won't write them to the output location, therefore it can be used to overlay UI onto other graphics by automatically masking transparent parts.
-The unit also allows for unaligned address transfers (only target address can be unaligned) therefore it can be used to blit window graphics or sprites.

 # Overview of the bus